The Latino/a Canon and the Emergence

 to lament the political scene today as unable to live up to the ideals of the

-Sixties, a nostalgia that can make the Left seem irrelevant or unable to
+Sixties, a nostalgia that can make the Left seem irrelevant or unable to engage

-movements of the past.
-In the first study of Latino/a literature
+past.
+In the first study of Latino/a literature to systematically examine the

-Latino/a Canon and the Emergence of Post-Sixties Literature challenges the
+post-Sixties generation of writers, The Latino/a Canon and the Emergence of

-ways that Latino/a studies imagines the relationship of art, politics
+Post-Sixties Literature challenges the ways that Latino/a studies imagines

-and the market.
-Dalleo and Machado Sáez engage with the major figures from the
+the relationship of art, politics and the market.
+Dalleo and Machado Sáez

-field to dispute the consensus view of Latino/a literature from the 1960s as
+engage with the major figures in the field to dispute the consensus view of

-politically committed and resistant to the market versus the literature of the
+the market versus the literature of the 1990s as apolitical and assimilationist

-1990s as apolitical and assimilationist due to its commodification.
-This study
+due to its commodification.
+This study argues that post-Sixties writers Pedro

-Rodríguez, Junot Díaz, Angie Cruz, Cristina Garcia, Julia Alvarez, Nilo Cruz,
+Pietri, Ernesto Quiñonez, Abraham Rodríguez, Junot Díaz, Angie Cruz, Cristina

-Chantel Acevedo and Ana Menéndez have not
+Garcia, Julia Alvarez, Nilo Cruz, Chantel Acevedo, and Ana Menéndez have not

 abandoned politics, but are imagining creative strategies for revitalizing